iszell/siziolib/README.md

 After the drive type is identified it will detected the interface used to connect the drive to the computer in the following order
 - TCBM (1551)
-- parallel (154*)
+- parallel (1541)
 - serial (154*, 157*, 158*, RF501C, SD2IEC)

 ## 2.7 Exomizer decruncher
-There is a module for unpacking Exomizer 3.0.1 packed files on-the-fly.
+There is a module for unpacking Exomizer 3.1.1 packed files.
 To use this feature you have to start exomizer with `mem -f` options.

 # 3. Usage